AppHouseKitchen/AlDente-Charge-Limiter/README.md

 <https://github.com/davidwernhart/AlDente/releases>

 ## How to use:
 Simply open AlDente_Installer.dmg and drag the App to your Applications Folder.
+If you get the annoying "AlDente cannot be opened because the developer cannot be verified" message on Catalina, simply navigate to your Applications folder using Finder, right click on AlDente and select `Open`.
+Then you can proceed to start the tool normally.
 On the first start, the application is going to ask you to allow installing a helper tool.
 This is necessary, since writing SMC Keys requires root privileges.
 Once finished, enter your desired max. charging percentage by clicking on the 🍝 icon on your menu bar.